Nlytn/AppSec-Writeups/OverTheWire/Bandit/bandit9.md

 |:--:|
 | * Output of `sort` command * |

 That really didn't help as much as I hoped.
 It's about equivalent to just `cat`ing the file.
 We need to pipe this output to another command that will pull the unique line(s) from the file.
 This is where `uniq` comes into play.
+We are going to take the output from `sort` and send it to `uniq`.
+Then, and only then, will the *unique* output be returned to us. `uniq` works by checking the adjacent lines for duplicates and removing any found, therefore the file must be `sort`ed prior to running `uniq`.

 ```bash
 sort data.txt | uniq -u